Razzula/spotify-controller/README.md

 - Instructions on setup can be found [here](https://developer.spotify.com/documentation/android/quick-start/)

 You will also need to [register a Spotify app](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) to use both the SDK and API.

+The package for this project is by default `com.example.spotifycontroller`

 Once the prerequisites have been met, the application can be built and deployed using Android Studio.